GoogleCloudPlatform/cloud-bigtable-examples/java/managed-vms/README.md

 1. With your browser, go to [docker:8080](docker:8080) (Mac) or [localhost:8080](localhost:8080) (Linux) in your browser.
 (Local)  Or to https://<projectID>.appspot.com

-1. Sign-in with Google  It should count your visit.
+1. Sign-in with Google.
+Afterwards, your visit should increment the counter.

 ## Using JSON